coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    :cmd:`SearchPattern`, :cmd:`SearchRewrite` etc. to omit types from their output, printing only identifiers.

-.. opt:: Printing Width @integer
+.. opt:: Printing Width @num

    This command sets which left-aligned part of the width of the screen is used for display.
 At the time of writing this documentation, the default value is 78.

-.. opt:: Printing Depth @integer
+.. opt:: Printing Depth @num

    This option controls the nesting depth of the formatter used for pretty- printing.
 Beyond this depth, display of subterms is replaced by dots.
 At the